brijeshvgiri/gsoc-2025-chromium-tabstrip-webui/README.md

 ## Project Summary

-This project implements a **read-only WebUI page** in Chromium (chrome://tab-debug) that provides a live, structured visualization of the **tabstrip model**, including tab groups, selection state, and session-restore metadata.
+This project implements a **read-only WebUI page** in Chromium (chrome://tab-strip-internals) that provides a live, structured visualization of the **tabstrip model**, including tab groups, selection state, and session-restore metadata.

-The WebUI helps developers debug and inspect complex tab behaviors by exposing internal C++ model data through a **Mojo interface** and rendering it in a **TypeScript-based frontend**.
+The WebUI helps developers debug and inspect complex tab behaviors by exposing internal C++ model data from the TabStripModel, TabRestore Service, and Session Service through a **Mojo interface** and rendering it in a **TypeScript-based frontend**.

 ### Key Features
 - Real-time updates of the tabstrip model